dentarg/auth0-blog/_posts/2017-03-06-how-to-migrate-your-existing-stormpath-users-to-auth0.markdown

 Next, let's go into this database connection and connect it to our Auth0 account.
 Click on your newly created connection and navigate to the **Custom Database** tab.
 Flip the switch titled "Use my own database" and the **Database Action Scripts** section will be enabled.
 This is where we will write our code to connect to your existing Stormpath user datastore.
 We will need to write two scripts: **Login** and **Get User**. **Login** will proxy the login process and **Get User** to manage looking up accounts when a user attempts to reset their password.

 ![Enable Custom Database]()

+One final step we'll do before implementing our scripts is enabling this connection for our default client.
+Navigate to the **Clients** tab while you are in your database connection and flip the switch to enable this client for the Default Connection. *If you already have an existing Auth0 account, the connection name may be different.*

 ### Login
 The **Login** script is executed when a user attempts to sign in but their account is not found in the Auth0 database.
 Here we will implement the functionality to pass the user credentials provided to our Stormpath user datastore and see if that user is valid.
 Auth0 provides templates for many common databases such as MongoDB, MySQL and Sql Server, but for Stormpath we will have to write our own.
 We will utilize Stormpath's REST API to authenticate the user.
 Let's look at the implementation below: